layer5io/layer5/collections/_programs/hacktoberfest_2020.md

       pushes Layer5 projects forward.
 New members are always welcome.
     </ol>
     <ol>
-      <b> Layer5 has a couple of issues ready for hacktoberfest's participants </b>
+      <b> Layer5 has a long list of interesting issues coming up for our Hacktoberfest participants! </b>
     </ol>
     <ol>
-      We're preparing an interesting list of issues that will be good for this event.
-You can find the list <a href="https://github.com/search?q=org%3Alayer5io+label%3Ahacktoberfest&type=issues"> here </a>
+      Find a list of beginner friendly issues <a href="https://github.com/search?q=org%3Alayer5io+label%3Ahacktoberfest&type=issues"> here </a> to make your mark in open-source and move towards successfully completing the Hacktoberfest challenge.
     </ol>
     <ol>
       <b> Fill the Questionnaire about Open Source </b>